 \subsection{Effect of Smoothness}

 We ablated the influence of $\lambda_\mathrm{smooth}$.
-This prior proves crucial for disentangling the signal, as it correctly prevents the NRB decoder from fitting sharp Raman peaks on the synthetic data.
+This prior is crucial for disentangling the signal, as it prevents the NRB decoder from fitting sharp Raman peaks to the synthetic data.
 While the KK-loss has a larger impact, the smoothness prior consistently improves performance as shown in \Cref{fig:ablation-c}.